Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Results

 We compare our policy with a multi-layer perceptron (\textsf{MLP}) and a graph neural network (\textsf{GNN}) built as a graph attention network \cite{velivckovic2018graph}.
-The \textsf{MLP} is a centralized architecture, parameterized with hidden dimensions of $[256, 256, 256]$ neurons.
-The \textsf{GNN} also uses hidden dimensions of $[256, 256, 256]$ neurons for the feature encoders.
-Our policy, in contrast, only has hidden dimensions of $[64, 64]$ neurons for the attention layers.
+The \textsf{MLP}, with hidden dimensions of $[256, 256, 256]$, is a centralized architecture in the sense that it collects the observations of all agents of all teams as input.
+The \textsf{GNN} is a distributed architecture that uses only local observations as inputs and also uses hidden dimensions of $[256, 256, 256]$ for the feature encoders.
+Our policy model uses hidden dimensions of $[64, 64]$ for the attention layers.
 All networks use hyperbolic tangents as nonlinear activations.
-To train these policies, we create policy instances for both teams and train them simultaneously using Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yu2022surprising} with the default parameters in BenchMARL for $3\times 10^6$ iterations.
-To assess the performance, we make the two teams compete against each other using all possible policy combinations, as presented in Tables \ref{table:distance}-\ref{table:rewards}.
-We consider three metrics: (1) average minimum distance between competing agents over the episode, \mbox{$\frac{1}{\mathsf{K}} \sum^{\mathsf{K}-1}_{k=0} \min_{i,j} \|\bfq^l(k) - \bfq^p(k)\|$}, with $\bfq^l(k)$ the position of agent $l$, (2) cumulative number of catches per episode, \mbox{$\sum_{i=1}^{\mathsf{M}_{\text{eva}}} \left[ \min_{j \in \{1, \ldots, \mathsf{M}_{\text{pur}}\}} \|\bfq^l(k) - \bfq^p(k)\| \le 0.125 \right]$} with $[\bullet]$ denoting the Iverson bracket and (3) cumulative reward achieved by each team.
-The metrics are reported as means and standard deviations over $100$ episodes.
+To train these policies, we create policy instances for both teams and train them simultaneously using Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yu2022surprising} and Multi-Agent Deep Deterministic Policy Gradient (MADDPG) \cite{lowe2017multi} with the default parameters in BenchMARL for $3\times 10^6$ iterations.
+We train all policies with two different algorithms to ensure that the results are not specific to a training protocol.